Cemetery Grants & Funding: Complete Guide (Updated for 2026)

 - Tourism Development Grants: Support cemeteries that serve as historical or cultural attractions

-These programs often provide matching funds for restoration projects, with awards typically ranging from a few thousand to tens of thousands of dollars.
+These programs typically provide matching funds, with awards ranging from several thousand to tens of thousands of dollars.
 Community Development Block Grants focus on accessibility improvements, infrastructure updates, and safety enhancements that serve the broader community.

 Several private foundations offer grants specifically for cemetery preservation: